x1terziN/x1terziN/README.md

-- 👋 Oi, eu sou @x1terziN
+- # sobre mim
-- 👀 interessado em TI
+- # meu nome é João Vitor
-- 🌱 estou aprendendo no momento English
+- # my email is silva.oliveira.joao2305@escola.pr.gov.br
-- 💞️ I’m looking to collaborate on ...
+- # in the moment learn programations linguages
-- 📫 How to reach me ...
+-

 <!---
 x1terziN/x1terziN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.